TypeStrong/grunt-ts/README.md

 ### Live file watching and building

 Grunt-ts can watch a directory and recompile TypeScript files when any TypeScript file changes, gets added, gets removed.
-Internallythe `chokidar` module is used to makes sure the project is always build ready :)
+Use the `watch` *target* option for this.

+### Fast compile
+If you are using *external modules* `grunt-ts` will try to do a `fast` compile **by default**, basically only compiling what's changed.
+It will *just work* with the built-in file watching as well as with external tools like `grunt-contrib-watch` (make sure `spawn` is false [more](https://github.com/grunt-ts/grunt-ts/blob/master/docs/fast.md)).
+It maintains a cache of hashes for typescript files in the `.tscache` folder to detect changes (needed for external watch tool support).
+Also it creates a `.baseDir.ts` file

+It should *just work* out of the box.
+You can however [customize its behaviour](https://github.com/grunt-ts/grunt-ts/blob/master/docs/fast.md).

 ## Installation